Adrenal Cancer: Overview

 How is adrenal cancer diagnosed?

-If your healthcare provider thinks you may have adrenal cancer, you will need exams and tests to be sure.
-Your healthcare provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
-He or she will also give you a physical exam.
-You may also have one or more tests.
+If your healthcare provider thinks you may have adrenal cancer, you will need certain exams and tests to be sure.
+Your provider will ask you about your health history, your symptoms, risk factors, and family history of disease.
+A physical exam will be done.
+You may also have some tests done, like blood and urine tests.

-After a diagnosis of adrenal cancer, you’ll likely have other tests.
-These help your healthcare providers learn more about your cancer.
-They can help determine the stage of the cancer.
-The stage is how much and how far the cancer has spread (metastasized) in your body.
-It is one of the most important things to know when deciding how to treat the cancer.
+After a diagnosis of adrenal cancer, you’ll likely need more tests.
+These help your healthcare providers learn more about your overall health and the cancer.
+They can help find the stage of the cancer.
+The stage is how much cancer there is and how far it has spread (metastasized) in your body.
+It's one of the most important things to know when deciding how to treat the cancer.

 How is adrenal cancer treated?